telerik/fiddler-everywhere-docs/knowledge-base/accessing-fiddler-logs.md

 ![Fiddler Everywhere log files](../images/kb/logs/log-files.png)

+## Logs Destination Folder

-Alternatively, you could manually navigate to the folder on your operating system on an older version, as shown below.
+Alternatively, you could manually navigate to the folder on your operating system and obtain the Fiddler Everywhere log files.
+Manual extraction of the logs can be useful in scenarios where your Fiddler Everywhere client is not starting at all, or you can't access the UI.

 ### macOS